 – Bernadette, with regards to Klymaxx’s beginnings, is it true that one of the group’s early percussionists, Bonnie Thompson, helped you put the band together?

-Bernadette: It’s funny you should ask that because I’m writing a book called “A Cry No-One Heard” which is dedicated towards Bonnie Thompson, who was the invisible force behind my career.
-My family had turned against me when I dropped out of college to focus on forming Klymaxx, so all I had was my idea for a girl band, but no money or resources to make it happen.
+Bernadette: It’s funny you should ask that because I’m writing a book called “A Cry No-One Heard” which is dedicated to Bonnie Thompson, the invisible force behind my career.
+My family had turned against me when I dropped out of college to focus on forming Klymaxx, so all I had was my idea for a girl band but no resources to make it happen.
 I decided to use the Yellow Pages to call record companies at a time when Bonnie was working as an A&R for a label in Watts.
 She picked up the phone when I called, and after hearing my idea she said, “I’m interested.
 Why don’t you come to the Motown building and tell me more? “.
 So I went down there and we clicked instantly; she thought the idea of an all-girl band was great.
 She didn’t consider herself to be musically talented, but she wanted to be involved in the business, so she made herself the financier of the group.
 She would use the money she got from dating wealthy men to pay for our rehearsal time.
 She also did her best to integrate herself into the group.
-For example, she got a Syndrum with a pair of drumsticks was like, “I think I can play the this…“, even though she had no rhythm (laughs).
-She eventually left the group, and I continued on to find the line-up that became successful.
-But Bonnie and I are in touch right now and are best friends.
+For example, she got a Syndrum with a pair of drumsticks and was like, “I think I can play this…“, even though she had no rhythm (laughs).
+She eventually left the group and I continued on to find the line-up that became successful, but Bonnie and I are in touch right now and are best friends.
 Her story is in the book, which is part of a series that I’m releasing next year.

 (Below: Cover of “A Cry No One Heard”)

 – What kind of deal did Klymaxx get from SOLAR for the first album, “Never Underestimate The Power Of A Woman“?